- Subnautica Prawn Suit Guide - July 27, 2022

-Check out the following guide to learn more about the Prawn Suit in Subnautica.
+Check out the following guide to learn more about the Prawn Suit in Subnautica or Cyclops in Subnautica.

 There’s an endless ocean out there for you to explore and uncover its secrets.
 If you can muster your courage to go to its deepest and darkest ends, you’ll find it so rewarding, as it will acquaint you with so many beautiful and dangerous creatures; and spectacular scenery.
 Once you get the tools, equipment, and vehicles to do so, don’t be afraid to go out there and take risks.

 You also must not forget that eventually, you’re going to have to crack the case of what happened to the rest of the Aurora’s crew.
 Fortunately, a lot of things that I’ve suggested in this article will be crucial for you to progress through the game’s narrative and vice-versa.
 So, sometimes you’ll be solving mysteries without even intending to do it.

 Always remember that in open-world survival games, having a narrative can give you a bigger purpose than survival, as is the case with Subnautica.
 You’ll almost always find clues in their Life Pods and each time you go after a missing crew member, you’ll be also discovering a new area.
 So, it should serve well for also exploring new biomes.

 Question: How Long Does It Take To Finish Subnautica?

 Answer: Subnautica can take a long stretch of hours to beat.
 It takes you up to 30 hours to beat the game.
 If you’re looking to 100% it, you’re looking at a lengthy 60-hour playthrough.
 You may also want to expect to spend more time with Subnautica if you’re going to play it on “Hardcore” difficulty.

 Question: Can We Tame Predators In Subnautica?